hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/overview.md

-SuperSelect is a form element that provides users with a way to select either single or multiple options from a list within.
-It is an enhanced version of the HDS Select component.
-It supports rich content within option items, as well as before and after list components or content.
+Super Select provides users with a way to select among a group of options.
+It can be considered an enhanced version of the HDS Select component.
+It supports rich content within option items as well as custom content before and after the option items.
+The Super Select is built on-top of PowerSelect.